haosulab/SAPIEN/docs/source-dev/tutorial/basic/hello_world.rst

 ``Scene`` is an instance of the simulation world.
 Multiple scenes can be created through ``create_scene()``, and run independently.
 ``VulkanRenderer`` is the rendering engine connected to our `vulkan-based <https://www.khronos.org/vulkan/>`_ renderer.
-The renderer should be bound with an engine, and all the scenes created by the engine will be bound with the renderer.
+The renderer should be bound with an engine, and then all the scenes created by the engine will be bound with the renderer.

 Add rigid bodies
 -------------------